Canvas Cafe @ Fremantle Arts Centre

 Fremantle Arts Centre

 We ordered a couple of coffees to go with Canvas’ signature breakfast dish.
 The Red Shakshuka dish was served to us by an incredibly happy guy and presented on a big wood block.
 Two slices of fresh crusty bread and loads of garlic butter made the perfect edible mopping tool for the two eggs poached in a rich tomato sauce.
+The Red Shakshuka was delicious and perfect for a mildly cold morning.
 These days, being time constrained I really appreciated the fact that the sauce was cooked for eight long hours, the flavour was intensely delicious.
 The large handful of aromatic parsley only added to the entire shakshuka experience.
 Sharing a dish seemed to be a good idea at the time of placing our orders especially after a weekend full of chocolate but to tell the truth we were left wanting more, it was too delicious!

 Red Shakshuka from the Breakfast menu ($18.00) & Cappuccino ($3.90)